Raul-code1/entertainment-app/README.md

 # Movie App

-Movie App is a module built with React, Redux, and Vite.
+Entertainment app built with React, Redux, and Vite.
 It uses the following dependencies:

 - `@reduxjs/toolkit`
 - `animate.css`